Living in Style:

 October 1 through December 17, 2017

-A catalogue for the exhibition with text by Ruth Piwonka will be available for purchase starting September 30 at the Museum Shop in the DuBois Fort Visitor Center and through our online museum shop.
+A catalogue for the exhibition with text by Ruth Piwonka is available for purchase at the Museum Shop in the DuBois Fort Visitor Center and online.

-Beginning on Sunday, October 1, 2017, access to the exhibitions will be incorporated into regular HHS tours and featured in special focused tours through December on the following dates:
+Access to the exhibitions has been incorporated into regular HHS tours and will be featured in special focused tours on the following dates:

 Special tours are $20 (10% off for seniors, members of the armed service, and Friends of Historic Huguenot Street).